Ehud Gazit: Research

 Gazit's research focused on the study of biomolecular self-assembly.
-He had transformed the fields of molecular medicine by his discovery of the ability of metabolites to formed ordered supramolecular assemblies, denoted as "metabolite amyloids", which share common biological, chemical, and physical characteristics.
+He had transformed the fields of molecular medicine by his discovery of the ability of metabolites to form ordered supramolecular assemblies, denoted as "metabolite amyloids", which share common biological, chemical, and physical characteristics.
 He provided evidence that these assemblies are associated with human disease, evoke an immunological response, and that their cerebral deposition is observed post mortem.
 This discovery resulted in a paradigm shift in the study of amyloid self-assembly, inborn errors of metabolism disorders, and neurodegenerative diseases.
-This achievement is a far-reaching extension of the concept of protein aggregation to include a significantly larger class of biomolecules that form generic, thermodynamically-favorable, nano-architectures of a notable pathological role.
+This achievement is a far-reaching extension of the concept of protein aggregation to include a significantly larger class of biomolecules that form generic, thermodynamically favorable, nano-architectures of a notable pathological role.

 This discovery was a directed continuation of his achievements in the study of protein amyloids, including the pioneering mechanistic characterization of the self-assembly of amyloid structures by extremely short peptide fragments, the identification of oligomeric assemblies, and the development of inhibition technologies.
 His work also led to the development of a branch of peptide nanotechnology that is currently being studied by hundreds of research groups around the world.
 This activity involves the discovery of a novel class of peptide nanostructures with unique physical properties that are useful for numerous technological applications.
 His work resulted in the identification of minimal recognition elements that facilitate the assembly of amyloid fibrils and identified novel ways to inhibit this process.
 His laboratory was the first to identify aromatic dipeptides that form nanotubes and nanospheres of unique mechanical and chemical properties.
 The applications of these nano-assemblies for ultra-sensitive biosensors applications, energy-storage devices, and the fabrication of metallic nanowires were demonstrated.

-His work was published in more than 350 publications in some of the most prestigious academic journals including Science, Nature Nanotechnology, Nature Chemical Biology, Nature Physics, Nature Catalysis, Cell, the Proceedings of the US National Academy of Science, and many more.
-He is also the inventor of over 100 patents including >50 granted US patents.
+His work was published in more than 400 publications in some of the most prestigious academic journals including Science, Nature, Nature Nanotechnology, Nature Chemical Biology, Nature Physics, Nature Catalysis, Cell, the Proceedings of the US National Academy of Sciences, and many more.
+He is also the inventor of over 100 patents including 53 granted US patents.